tytydraco/yessleep/out/My_sister_said_her_boyfriend_was_acting_weird_Im_starting_to_believe_her.md

 The next day it was business as usual.
 Everything was normal.
 Everything was the way it should be.
 Me, Gina, and Preston pilled into my Toyata 4Runner.
 The air was familiar, a smell I had grown accustomed to from book bags filled to the brim with spray paint mixed with smell of the twine that built the rope we used for climbing.
 I couldn’t tell where one smell began and the other ended.
 There was an excited energy in the car as Gina pointed out the directions.
 Left, left, right at the light, left on the side street, right down a street that looked more like an alley, drive to the end of the field.

 Preston was right.
 This was a cul de sac, with a huge empty warehouse at the end.
 Decrepit.
 Over-grown.
 The trees draped over the building like bags on the eyes of a man who’s lived way past his prime.
 Graffiti lined the building, reminding me of the faded tattoos on my skin.
 I know this may not make any sense, but the building —- the building almost seemed alive.
 Sad.
-Forgetting.
+Forgotten.

 I parked.
 We got out the car, book bags, smiles on Preston and Gina.